plausible/website/about.md

 ## Is there an ethical way to do marketing for a startup?

 Our main marketing strategy is content marketing.
 We simply publish posts that we think people may find interesting and useful.
-Then we share that content on our social media channels (our only official profiles are [on Twitter](https://twitter.com/plausiblehq) and [on Mastodon](https://fosstodon.org/@plausible)).
+Then we share that content on our social media channels.
 We also share this content in the different niche communities and aggregators that we are a part of.

 Some of the people that discover our content and find it valuable end up signing up for a Plausible Analytics account too.
-Read more about [our content marketing process here](https://plausible.io/blog/blog-post-changed-my-startup).
+Read more about how we do [startup marketing](https://plausible.io/blog/startup-marketing).

 Here's what we don't do: